 AED or a defibrillator is a portable device that delivers controlled electric shock across the heart.
 The delivered shock will attempt to reset the heart and get it to beat on its own again.

 The primary survey is a quick, initial assessment of the victim’s health, injuries, and conditions.
 It is conducted to detect and treat immediate life threats and prevent further complications.

 An important part of first aid treatment is the recovery position.
 It is where you will place a conscious person in a position that will ensure clear and open airways, with no risk of vomit or fluid that will cause you to choke.

 SAMPLE is an acronym or mnemonic used by first responders during the secondary assessment.
 It stands for Signs & symptoms, Allergies, Medications, Past Medical History, and Events leading up to the present injury – hence the acronym SAMPLE.

-The RICE method is a self-care technique mostly used for sprains, strains, and dislocations.
+The RICE (or RICER) method is a self-care technique mostly used for sprains, strains, and dislocations.
 It helps with reducing the swelling, easing pain, and speeding up healing.

 Mental Health First Aid is a course or program that teaches the skills to respond effectively to signs of mental illness.
 It will equip you with the skills and knowledge to provide initial help to someone who may have poor mental health or experiencing a crisis.

 Basic life support is a level of medical care given to victims of life-threatening injuries or illnesses until they are given full medical care.
 It can be administered by a trained first aider, a paramedic, or an emergency medical technician.

 Learning basic first aid terms and acronyms can help you respond to an emergency.
 You will be able to reduce pain, keep them breathing, and minimise the consequences until EMS arrives.
 Knowing these terms could mean the difference between life and death for many people.